rahil-bhowal007/resume-website/content/authors/admin/_index.md

   #   url: https://orcid.org/

 interests:
+  - Autonomous Robotics and Intelligent Systems
-  - Multi-Robot Systems
+  - Multi-Robot Collaboration and Coordination
-  - Perception in Robotics
+  - Perception and Computer Vision in Robotics
   - Motion Planning and Navigation

 education: